The Lodge at Glendorn, Rustic-Luxe in Bradford PA

 Bicycles at Lodge at Glendorn

 Also on site: horseback riding, carriage and sleigh rides (in winter), guided jeep tours, and Skeet and Trap shooting.
-(The Dorn family loved this sport so much, they installed a padded telephone booth in the trap house so family members could conduct business and then return to the range).
+(The Dorn family loved this sport so much, that they installed a padded telephone booth in the trap house so family members could conduct business and then return to the range).

-There are tennis courts, an outdoor pool, x-country and snow-shoeing in the winter.
+There are tennis courts, an outdoor pool, x-country, and snow-shoeing in the winter.
 Not so outdoorsy?
-You can spend an afternoon with Award Winning chefs in the kitchen, learning how to prepare your favorite meal.
+You can spend an afternoon with award-winning chefs in the kitchen, learning how to prepare your favorite meal.

 Just the Facts

-Rates from $475 – $2,300 per night.
-Dorn Suite $680 per night.
-All include gourmet breakfast, unlimited ice cream in the ice cream parlor, shuttle service, use of fly-fishing equipment, tennis rackets, access to trout streams, use of bikes, s’mores bonfires, and use of facilities.
+Stays at The Lodge at Glendorn include gourmet breakfast, unlimited ice cream in the ice cream parlor, shuttle service, use of fly-fishing equipment, tennis rackets, access to trout streams, use of bikes, s’mores bonfires, and use of facilities.
 Lunch and dinner, guided tours and skeet shooting extra, though some packages are available.

 Author